shaneutt/gateway-api-inference-extension/DEVELOPMENT.md

 A Kubernetes (or OpenShift) cluster can be used for development and testing.
-There is a cluster-level infrastructure deployment that needs to be managed, and then development environments can be created on a per-namespace basis to enable sharing the cluster with multiple developers if desired.
+There is a cluster-level infrastructure deployment that needs to be managed, and then development environments can be created on a per-namespace basis to enable sharing the cluster with multiple developers (or feel free to just use the `default` namespace if the cluster is private/personal).

 ### Setup - Infrastructure

 > **WARNING**: In shared cluster situations you should probably not be
 > running this unless you're the cluster admin and you're _certain_ it's you
-> that should be running this.
+> that should be running this, as this can be disruptive to other developers
+> in the cluster.

 The following will deploy all the infrastructure-level requirements (e.g. CRDs, Operators, etc) to support the namespace-level development environments: